Sichao-Li/sichao-li.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-My name is Sichao, a Postdoctoral Fellow at The Australian National University (ANU), supervised by [Dr. Michael McCullough](https://jcsmr.anu.edu.au/research/groups/mccullough-group-computational-neuroscience).
+My name is Sichao, was a Postdoctoral Fellow at The Australian National University (ANU), supervised by [Dr. Michael McCullough](https://jcsmr.anu.edu.au/research/groups/mccullough-group-computational-neuroscience).
 I have been fortunate enough to be supervised by [Prof. Amanda Barnard](https://en.wikipedia.org/wiki/Amanda_Barnard) and co-supervised by [Dr. Quanling Deng](https://quanlingdeng.github.io/) and [Dr. Amanda Parker](https://comp.anu.edu.au/people/amanda-parker/).
 I obtained my M.C.S. from ANU in 2020, under the supervision of [Dr. Charles Martain](https://charlesmartin.au/) and I was working as a research assistant under the supervision of [Prof. Steve Blackburn](https://users.cecs.anu.edu.au/~steveb/).
 In memory of our dear supervisor, friend, and mentor -- [Dr. Yu Lin](https://www.forevermissed.com/yulin/about) (1981/11 - 2022/10) and [Dr. Qing Wang](https://comp.anu.edu.au/people/qing-wang/) (1972/03-2025/03).

 Research Interest and Philosophy
 ======